graphaware/neo4j-uuid/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-uuid.png)](https://travis-ci.org/graphaware/neo4j-uuid) | <a href="http://graphaware.com/downloads/" target="_blank">Downloads</a> | <a href="http://graphaware.com/site/uuid/latest/apidocs/" target="_blank">Javadoc</a> | Latest Release: 2.3.2.37.7

-GraphAware UUID is a simple library that transparently assigns a UUID to newly created nodes in the graph and makes sure nobody can (accidentally or intentionally) change or delete them.
+GraphAware UUID is a simple library that transparently assigns a UUID to newly created nodes and relationships in the graph and makes sure nobody can (accidentally or intentionally) change or delete them.

 Getting the Software